 Giving something back to the local community is core to FPC’s values and having the chance to help young people to understand money at the same time always presents an opportunity that the team at FPC can’t resist.

-Over the last two months, Chartered Financial Planner, Helen Thomas and Financial Planning Assistant, Hayley Wake have held several financial education workshops aimed at 16-18 year old pupils at two local schools, Christ the King Catholic High School and Sixth Form Centre in Southport and Formby High School.
+Over the last two months, FPC superstars, Helen Thomas and Hayley Wake have held several financial education workshops aimed at 16-18 year old pupils at two local schools, Christ the King Catholic High School and Sixth Form Centre in Southport and Formby High School.

 Helen is one of the Personal Finance Society’s (PFS) ‘Education Champions’, a network of professional members who are committed to giving something back to their communities.
 The workshops are based on their ‘My Personal Finance Skills’ initiative, a collaboration with ‘Young Money’, a trusted financial education provider, supporting schools, colleges and universities for over 15 years.